venugoapalreddy/biztalk-docs/biztalk/core/about-pipelines-stages-and-components.md

  ![Stages and components in a BizTalk pipeline](../core/media/ebiz-pipe-stages02.gif "ebiz_pipe_stages02")
 Illustrates stages and components in a BizTalk pipeline.

- Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] contains a set of pipeline templates, pipeline components, and default pipelines.
-You can create and configure pipelines by using the Pipeline Designer user interface; you implement pipelines by using the API in the **Microsoft.BizTalk.Component.Interop** namespace.
+ Microsoft [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] contains a set of pipeline templates, pipeline components, and default pipelines.
+You can create and configure pipelines by using the Pipeline Designer user interface; you implement pipelines by using the API in the <strong>Microsoft.BizTalk.Component.Interop</strong> namespace.
 You cannot modify the pipeline templates.

 ## In This Section